perforce/helix-authentication-service/docs/Failover.md

 For convenience, there is a container for Redis defined in the Compose file (`docker-compose.yml`) named `redis.doc`, running on the default port (6379).
-The HAS instances defined in the Compose file are configured to use the Redis store for the request/user mapping and the session data.
+The P4AS instances defined in the Compose file are configured to use the Redis store for the request/user mapping and the session data.

 ## Proxy Configuration

-When using the Redis-based failover support in HAS, the load balancer or web proxy in front of HAS should _not_ have session affinity enabled.
-Instead, incoming requests can go to any of the configured HAS instances.
+When using the Redis-based failover support in P4AS, the load balancer or web proxy in front of P4AS should _not_ have session affinity enabled.
+Instead, incoming requests can go to any of the configured P4AS instances.

 ## Testing

 1. Start all docker containers: `docker compose up --build -d`
-1. Stop one of the HAS instances, either `auth-svc1.doc` or `auth-svc2.doc`
+1. Stop one of the P4AS instances, either `auth-svc1.doc` or `auth-svc2.doc`
     * e.g. `docker compose stop auth-svc1.doc`
 1. Open https://authen.doc/requests/new/foobar in a web browser
     * Firefox is very easy to use for this purpose